The six types of essential nutrients are:

-- Structural Component – They provide cell structure and support and on a larger scale help the body to move.
+- Structural Component – They provide cell structure and support and, on a larger scale, help the body to move.

 - Transport / Storage – These proteins bind and carry atoms and small molecules within cells and throughout the body.

 Proteins also serve as hormones, and cellular repair, especially in the muscles, skin, bone, and hair.
-They are responsible for growth and are needed to form blood cells.
-Along with this, they can also provide us with fuel and other functions which include transferring essential vitamins and minerals to other parts of the body.
+They are responsible for the growth and are needed to form blood cells.
+Along with this, they can also provide us with fuel and other functions, which include transferring essential vitamins and minerals to other parts of the body.

 Now strap yourselves in folks, the next few bits are a bit intense!